On your marks.

 In 1986, Jerome Stern, the then-director of Florida State University’s Creative Writing Program and renowned author of Making Shapely Fiction among other books, founded this contest to celebrate what he called “micro fiction” (submissions at that time were required to be under 250 words, and the winner received a crate of oranges as well as a check).
 Stern passed away from cancer in 1996 and though the guidelines and prize have changed since then, we are grateful to have a modern master of the short-short story judge the entries annually, and continue to hold the contest in memory of Stern.

 Send up to three short-short stories per submission, accompanied by a $16 reading fee for mailed or online submissions.
 Each short-short story should be no more than 500 words.
 Include your name, contact information (email address preferred), and the title of each of your short-short stories in a very brief cover letter.
 Do not include personal identification information on the short-shorts themselves.
 Robert Olen Butler will judge.
-One winner will be chosen and awarded $500.
-The winner and nine finalists will be published in spring/summer 2015.
+One winner (awarded $500) and up to five finalists will be announced in spring/summer 2015 and will appear in Volume 34.1 (Winter 2016).
 For mailed submissions, label envelope: WBSSSC.

 The Southeast Review’s Gearhart Poetry Contest